- Faculty & Staff

 R-Credit Courses (required courses)

 Processing a scheduling change for a required course is usually considered administrative.
-There is no fee for administrative schedule changes.
 Administrative drops do not count toward a student's ISU drop limit and do not appear as an X on the permanent record.
 To make a Period 3 R-credit drop administrative requires approval of the college dean.

 Pass/Not Pass Grading